Do your career plans need a good kick in the caboose? Do you find yourself shouting “All aboard!” when loading passengers into your personal vehicle?

 - Updating passengers on any itinerary changes

-Becoming a train conductor requires minimal education and training.
+Becoming a train conductor requires minimal education and requires no previous railroad experience.
 Many train conductors work their way up the ladder from entry-level positions with national and regional railway companies.
-Let’s look a little deeper at the education and training requirements for most conductor posts.
+Most employers might want to see a stable history of work experience and see that you can work well with people and the other railroad workers you will be working with.

-Potential applicants who research how to become a train conductor may feel a little apprehensive about the education requirements for the position.
-Fortunately, most railway companies only require a high school diploma or a general education degree (GED).
+Fortunately, most railway companies only require a high school diploma or a general education degree (GED) to get started.

 In some cases, existing railroad employees who do not meet this requirement receive support from their companies to pass the GED.
-Railroad companies remain free to raise their requirements above the federal standards, so be sure to check with each employer.
+Some railroad companies may have higher requirements for education than others, so be sure to check with the company you are interested in working for.

-Training includes familiarizing oneself with a specific route and working with the crew to make sure they adhere to rules regarding the loading and unloading of freight.
+A training program will typically include familiarizing oneself with a specific route and working with the crew to make sure they adhere to rules regarding the loading and unloading of freight.
 Conductors on passenger trains will learn ticketing and payment processing procedures.
-Most applicants will shadow a veteran conductor to experience routine daily tasks.
+Most applicants will shadow a veteran conductor to experience routine daily tasks and learn proper safety procedures.

 As mentioned above, applicants for a train conductor post only need a free, public high school diploma or GED.
 The price of a GED varies by state for applicants that don’t meet the minimum education requirement.
 In some states, residents can take the GED for free.
 In others, the price can range from $120 to $150.